Neighborhoods of RVA: Shockoe Bottom

 Main Street Station Richmond VA

-Bordered by Church Hill to the North and the James River to the South, Shockoe Bottom is another Richmond neighborhood first conceived when William Byrd II received a land grant from King James in 1737.
-The area has been a central part of Richmond’s history ever since.
+Situated between Church Hill to the north and the James River to the south, Shockoe Bottom is a historic Richmond neighborhood with roots dating back to 1737 when William Byrd II received a land grant from King James.
+Over the centuries, it has played a central role in Richmond’s history.

 James River – Explore.
 Walk the flood wall.
 Rent a kayak or paddleboard for an hour.